Log in with user name:

 This was the seat of the colonial government from 1713 until the Revolution, and after the evacuation of the British from Boston in 1776 it served the independent Commonwealth until its replacement on Beacon Hill was completed in 1798.
 John Hancock was inaugurated here as the first governor under the new state constitution.

 Like many other colonial-era landmarks, it fared poorly in the years

 that followed.
 Nineteenth-century photos show the old building with a mansard roof and signs in the windows advertising assorted businesses.
 In the 1830s the Old State House served as Boston's City Hall.
 When demolition was threatened in 1880 because the real estate was so valuable, the Bostonian Society organized a restoration, after which the Old State House reopened with a permanent collection that traces Boston's Revolutionary War history.
-Just outside the Old State House, at 15 State Street, is a visitor center run by the National Park Service; it offers free brochures and also has restrooms.
+The interactive museum has exhibits, artifacts, 18th-century artwork, and tells the stories of Revolutionary Bostonians through costumed guides.
+Your ticket includes three different guided tours: the Boston Massacre Tour, the Old State House Tour, and the Revolutionary Boston Tour.